alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-03.md

 - Scale the AKS cluster
 - Scale the pizza application repicas to run mutiple virtual machines
 - Re-run the Chaos Experiment
-- Verify the pizza application is working
+- Verify the pizza application is available while a virtual machine is offline

 ## References